Need an estimate?

 Cultural institutions should provide the following documents in order to proceed with the appraisal process:

-Charitable Gifts (Gifts in kind)
+Charitable gifts (gifts in kind)

 Donated works that are not certified as Cultural Property, but have a fair market value of over $1,000.00 CAD are required by the Canada Revenue Agency to obtain a professional appraisal.
 In this case, the charity will issue a tax receipt to the donor.
 Typically, the donor will be required to pay capital gains tax on gifts in kind and the tax credit is a smaller percentage than the credit for works certified as Cultural Property.
-However, there is no application process for straight gifts and there is no requirement for two appraisals for works with a fair market value over $50,000.00.
+However, there is no application process for straight gifts and there is no requirement for two appraisals for works with a fair market value of $50,000.00 or over.

 We require the same documentation for appraisals of gifts in kind as we do for Cultural Property appraisals, with the exception of the OS/NI.
 If a condition report is not available, we may also be able to arrange for an inspection of the work.